 How do I check if there’s an abstract of judgment against me in Texas?

-- (2) Ordering a property title search
+- (2) Order a title search if you want a more formal review.

 What happens if I find an abstract of judgment during a home sale?